-The Idemitsu Museum of Arts in the Marunouchi district of Tokyo near Tokyo Station is located near Tokyo International Forum, Brick Square, Naka-dori and the Babasaki Moat of the Imperial Palace.
+The Idemitsu Museum of Arts in the Marunouchi district of Tokyo near Tokyo Station is located in the Teikoku Gekijo (Imperial Theater) building near Tokyo International Forum, Brick Square, Naka-dori and the Babasaki Moat of the Imperial Palace.

 The Idemitsu Museum of Arts houses part of the Idemitsu Collection, consisting mainly of calligraphy, ceramics and Japanese art, and opened to the public in 1966.
 The museum also presents special exhibitions during the year.